getify/foi-lang/README.md

 There are several *special* things going on here.
 But hopefully once I describe the processing steps, you'll recognize it as the same as the first snippet (double `~.` version) at the top of this section.

-First off, the `~~` operator's "range" operand is optional, and if omitted essentially defaults to an empty list (Tuple), like `<>`.
+First off, the `~~` operator's "range" operand is optional, and if omitted defaults to [`List`](#list-monad), effectively the formal type for a Tuple.
 That should seem a bit strange, since nothing should really happen if you perform a comprehension/iteration across an empty list... right?
 Hang with me.

 More importantly, notice the `::` instead of the typical `:` in the `def` statement.
 What `def x:: xs` is saying is: pull out each value from `xs`, one at a time, and assign each value to `x`, on successive iterations of the block.